life-itself/research/publications/real-deal-on-web-3-gfoa.md

 ---
 title: What’s the Real Deal on Web3?
+subtitle:
-subtitle: Examining the revenue potential and potential risks of blockchain and cryptocurrencies for local governments
+description: Examining the revenue potential and potential risks of blockchain and cryptocurrencies for local governments
 author: Theo Cox and Shayne Kavanagh
 year: 2023
 project: "[[../projects/web3-for-local-government|web3-for-local-government]]"